Directed by Gurinder Chandha (1)

 (Watch the trailer)

 My favourite quotes - "Don't worry, Miss Bahmra.
-Our designs will make even these little mosquito bites look like juicy, juicy mangos!"
+Our designs will make even these little mosquito bites look like juicy, juicy mangos!", & "Look, Jessie.
+You can't plan who you fall for.
+It just happens."

 I've never been a fan of football.
 In fact, I'm more of an ice hockey kind of gal.
 But recently, I've been involved in a lot of football shows - the second season of MediaCorp's First XI (a football reality show) and weekly live S-League matches at Jalan Besar Stadium.
 So I've learnt to appreciate the game a little more.
-Which led me to re-watch the film Bend It Like Beckham
+Which led me to re-watch the film Bend It Like Beckham.

 I'm Asian but I live in a western-influenced society.
 Do you know what that means?
 That means I am torn between my roots and my upbringing.
 Maybe not as much as Jess is in Bend It Like Beckham, but I can totally relate to her and her woes.
 My dad is quite a traditional guy, but my mum is more open minded.
 My dad loves watching Chinese and Hong Kong movies and Taiwanese soaps on television, while my mum would watch Hollywood blockbuster movies or any other English films on HBO or Star World.
 I grew up getting a very good mix of Asian culture and Western influence.
 But considering the fact that we speak English at home, I lean more towards the more modern western values and ideals.